fake-name/ChromeController/README.md

-### Chrome Remote Debug Protocol interface layer and toolkit.
+### Chrome Remote Control interface and debug protocol and toolkit.

-Interface for communicating/controlling a remote chrome instance via the Chrome Remote Debugger protocol.
+The one-stop-shop for using google-chrome and/or chromium from python.
+With ChromeController you have complete access to the entire debugging interface you'd get from javascript, but in a language that doesn't make one want to go become a sheep herder instead.

+Process lifecycle management, tab management, plus the complete chrome remote debugging interface is exposed through to python.

+Automatically updates via automatic code generation by parsing the remote debugging protocol descripion json files.

 #### Quickstart: